mesosphere/marathon/docs/contributing.md

 ## Submitting Changes to Marathon

 - A GitHub pull request is the preferred way of submitting patch sets.
+Please rebase your pull requests on top of the current master and squash your changes to a single commit.

 - Any changes in the public API or behavior must be reflected in the project documentation.